pulp/plugin_template/README.md

                         list, a separate stage will run a specific performance test file for each entry in the list.
 Otherwise, all performance tests will be run together.

+  docker_fixtures       In Travis, use the pulp-fixtures docker container to serve up fixtures
+                        instead of using fedorapeople.org.

   deploy_client_to_pypi Include a Travis stage that publishes a client library to PyPI.

                         This stage only executes when a tag is associated with the commit being